Skip to Content

 While you can only fish the stretch if you purchase a daily fishing pass (cost: $75), the DSR’s daily fishing reports are freely accessible online.

-And as this stretch is located at the lower end of the river, right between Lake Ontario and Pulaski, their updates will give you a pretty good idea about the current salmon and steelhead situation in the river.
+And as this stretch is located at the lower end of the river, right between Lake Ontario and Pulaski, their updates will give you a pretty good idea about the current salmon and steelhead runs in the river.

 These guys update every single day, which is a big plus for this fishing report.